MrCurse/Escape-The-Nightmare-Prototype/README.md

-For Introduction To Games Course
+For the Introduction To Games Course

-Creater: 『Mr.Curse』
+Creator: 『Mr.Curse』